 Remember, by not wearing sunglasses, you put yourself at risk for early onset cataracts.
 If you are getting a cataract that is impairing your vision and interfering with your life, check out the video below to learn about your options and talk to your doctor about the best option for you.

-Sources: American Optometric Association, American Academy of Ophthalmology, National Eye Institute, and Washington and Shady Grove Adventist Hospitals.
+Sources: American Optometric Association, American Academy of Ophthalmology, National Eye Institute, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.